Power Grid Corporation of India: Business

 Power Grid operates throughout India and covers 90% of country's interstate and inter-regional electric power transmission system and its business segments include Transmission, Consultancy, Telecom and ULDC/ RLDC.
-Its transmission network consists of roughly 168,140 circuit kilometers and 252 EHVAC and HVDC substations, with total transformation capacity of 422,430 MVA as on 31 January 2021, and an availability of over 99%.
+Its transmission network consists of roughly 168,140 circuit kilometers and 252 EHVAC and HVDC substations, with total transformation capacity of 422,430 MVA as of 31 January 2021, and an availability of over 99%.
 Power Grid's interregional capacity is 75,050 MW.
 Examples of Power Grid-owned stations include the Vizag back-to-back HVDC converter station, the Chandrapur back-to-back HVDC converter station, and the Talcher–Kolar HVDC system.

 Power Grid is listed on both the BSE and the NSE.
-As of 30 September 2010, there were 792,096 equity shareholders holders in Power Grid.
-Initially, Power Grid managed transmission assets owned by NTPC, NHPC Limited and NEEPCO Limited.
+As of 30 September 2010, there were 792,096 equity shareholders in Power Grid.
+Initially, Power Grid managed transmission assets owned by NTPC, NHPC Limited, and NEEPCO Limited.
 In January 1993, the Power Transmission Systems Act transferred ownership of the three power companies to Power Grid.
 All employees of the three companies subsequently became Power Grid employees.